plotski/upsies/docs/manual.rst

 configuration options with a text editor or with ``upsies set <option>
 <value>``.

-.. warning:: You will lose comments and order if you use the ``set`` subcommand.
+.. warning:: You will lose any comments and order if you use the ``set``
-             It is recommended to edit the configuration files in a text editor.
+             subcommand for setting options.

 ``upsies set`` without any other arguments prints a list of configuration options and their values.
 To get the value of a specific option, run ``upsies